 Students will learn about various aspects of mechanical components damaged in collision.
-Using theory and hands-on experience, students will be trained in brakes, air conditioning, heating and cooling, drive train, steering and suspension.
-Students will be trained proper collision damage analysis using theory and hands-on manual and computer-based estimating.
+Using theory and hands-on experience, students will be trained in brakes, heating and cooling, and driving trains.
+Students will be trained in proper collision damage analysis using theory and hands-on manual and computer-based estimating.
 The students will configure a repair plan that will include estimating and vehicle part identification to correctly develop a "bid" for repair on damaged vehicles using Industry repair guidelines, Damage Analysis and Estimating software and techniques.
 Students will also be given an opportunity to learn how the Collision Repair Technician fits into various business models as an important part of the overall business.
 The students will gain an understanding of the responsibility the position brings to the customer, management, and the company employing the individual.